crillab/pfactory/experiments/sat.md

  The following table highlights the results achieved by the different approaches we considered.
- As we can see, on the set of problems considered, //FACTORY-GLUCOSE clearly outperforms SYRUP and PAINLESS- GLUCOSE.
+ As we can see, on the set of problems considered, pFACTORY-GLUCOSE clearly outperforms SYRUP and PAINLESS- GLUCOSE.

 |                  |     | 2015  |       |     | 2018  |       |